magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/living_our-real-home.md

 Keep meditating even if you feel tired and exhausted.
 Let your mind be with the breath.
-Take a few deep breaths and then establish the attention on the breath, using the mantra word Make this practice continual.
+Take a few deep breaths and then establish the attention on the breath, using the mantra word Bud-dho.
+Make this practice continual.
 The more exhausted you feel the more subtle and focused your concentration must be, so that you can cope with any painful sensations that arise.
 When you start to feel fatigued then bring all your thinking to a halt, let the mind gather itself together and then turn to knowing the breath.
 Just keep up the inner recitation, *Bud-dho*, *Bud-dho*.
 Let go of all externals.
 Don’t go grasping at thoughts of your children and relatives, don’t grasp at anything whatsoever.
 Let go.
 Let the mind unite in a single point and let that composed mind dwell with the breath.
 Let the breath be its sole object of knowledge.
 Concentrate until the mind becomes increasingly subtle, until feelings are insignificant and there is great inner clarity and wakefulness.
 Then any painful sensations that arise will gradually cease of their own accord.

-=1 Finally you’ll look on the breath as if it were some relatives come to visit you.
+Finally you’ll look on the breath as if it were some relatives come to visit you.
 When the relatives leave, you follow them out to see them off.
 You watch until they’ve walked up the drive and out of sight, and then you go back indoors.
 We watch the breath in the same way.
 If the breath is coarse we know that it’s coarse, if it’s subtle we know that